 At present in Ireland there is no statutory requirement to notify E. coli O157:H7.
-We also do not yet have a national reference laboratory facility for confirmation of toxin production and definitive typing of VTEC.

-However, since October 2000, the Public Health Laboratory at Cherry Orchard Hospital Dublin has commenced provision of an E. coli O157 and non O157 diagnostic service for clinical and food samples.
-This service includes E. coli serotyping and verocytotoxin detection.
-This service has improved the diagnostic facilities for VTEC infections in the Republic of Ireland and diminishes the prolonged turn-around-times for services available in the United Kingdom.
-Phage typing for clinical VTEC isolates is accessed at LEP, Colindale.
+We also do not vet have a national reference laboratory facility for confirmation of toxin production and definitive typing of VTEC.
+However, since October 2000, the Public Health Laboratory at Cherry Orchard Hospital, Dublin has commenced provision of an E. coli O157 and non-O157 diagnostic service for clinical and food samples, including E. coli serotyping and verocytotoxin detection.
+This service has improved the diagnostic facilities for VTEC infections in the Republic of Ireland and diminishes the prolonged turn-aroundtimes for services available in the United Kingdom.
+Phage typing for clinical VTEC isolates is accessed at the Laboratory of Enteric Pathogens, Colindale.